Discover 6 of the Best Ecommerce Software to Help You Build a Successful Online Store

 With BigCommerce, you get:

 - A comprehensive set of “out-of-the-box” ecommerce tools to help you build your store

 - The chance to leverage different social channels to help you grow your sales

 - Advanced tools through their app store (just like Shopify)

 - 24/7 support

-An exciting recent update allows you to integrate your BigCommerce store with your WordPress site.
+The BigCommerce mobile app is a new addition that allows you to view performance metrics, update orders, and more while on the go.
+Another exciting recent update allows you to integrate your BigCommerce store with your WordPress site.
 This is a great option for combining the specialist ecommerce features of BigCommerce with the flexibility and customization of WordPress.
-You can read more about this in our review of BigCommerce’s WordPress Plugin.

 We like BigCommerce because it focuses on growing with your store.
 As you grow, you get access to more features and functionality to take your store to the next level.
 There are no limitations on whether you sell one or 100 products through your store.
 Plus BigCommerce gives you great analytics tools and reports to track the success of your business.